victorcappa/about/README.md

 <!-- Professional Summary -->
 <p align="center">
-  An innovative AR developer with a rich background in theater and music, specializing in creating immersive experiences that captivate global audiences.
+  An innovative AR developer with a rich background in theater and music, specialized in creating immersive experiences that captivate global audiences.
 </p>

 <h2>Tech Stack</h2>